 Federal Pell Grant: The Federal Pell Grant program funds eligible students with financial need as determined by the Free Application for Federal Student Aid (FAFSA).
-To receive a Pell Grant, a student must be working toward his or her first bachelor's degree and may be attending on a less than half-time basis.
+To receive a Pell Grant, a student must be working toward his or her first bachelor's degree.
+This grant is available at all enrollment levels including less than half time.
+Pell Grants have Lifetime Eligibility Limits.

 Federal Supplemental Educational Opportunity Grant (FSEOG): The Federal Supplemental Educational Opportunity Grant (FSEOG) program is similar to the Pell Grant program and can provide additional assistance to students with financial need.
-A student must be working toward his or her first bachelor's degree, may be attending on less than half-time basis, and must have financial need as determined by the Free Application for Federal Student Aid (FAFSA).
-Funds for the FSEOG program are limited.
-The priority deadline is April 15 for the next school year.
-Applications received after that date may be considered throughout the school year if funding is available.
-Additional information can be found at http://studentaid.ed.gov/PORTALSWebApp/students/english/campusaid.jsp.
+A student must be working toward his or her first bachelor's degree, and must have financial need as determined by the Free Application for Federal Student Aid (FAFSA).